hlecuanda/Evermake/README.md

  |  _| \ \ / / _ \ '__| |\/| |/ _` | |/ / _ \
  | |___ \ V /  __/ |  | |  | | (_| |   <  __/
  |_____| \_/ \___|_|  |_|  |_|\__,_|_|\_\___|

+ Because, why would anyone reimplement make in Javascript when make makes it's own Makefiles?
+ Let Make do the grunt work! *wink* *wink*

 ```
 ## NAME